Category Archives: History

 June 14th is also flag day, though only celebrated as a holiday in Pennsylvania.
 It’s also the day of the mutiny on the HMS Bounty, and the day of the Marijuana act, 1937.
 Hawaii joined the union this day, and Paris fell in WWII.
 This is also the day I first got a tour of the George W. Kuhn sewage retention facility, the main sewage plant in our county.
 A few days before, I walked into the outflow pipe of the plant, see picture.
 It was some 60 feet wide by 22 feet tall.
 I was looking for convenient connection points i could use to separate the storm from the sanitary sewage flow through the facility, assuming I became water commissioner.

 Robert Buxbaum, June 14, 2016.
-Some months ago, I suggested that Michigan might change its state bird to the wild turkey.
-It’s a common MI bird, and also a type of Bourbon.
+Some months ago, I suggested that Michigan might change its state bird to the wild turkey instead of the robin.
+It’s a common MI bird, and also a brand of good Bourbon.

 Comic Colonialism II: of Busbys and Bear Skins.